nannabarnkob/EMVB4KDE/README.md

 Input:

     Required:
+	None

     Optional:
 	data: The dataset to estimate model error on cross_method = (string): Either "Kfold", "HoldOut" or "LeaveOneOut" specifiying the validation metthod. plot (boolean): Whether to plot the classification with the data data_augmentation (boolean): Whether to generate more data via the estimated density N_aug_sampes (integer): How many samples to generates Outer_K (integer): The number of folds in the outer validation loop estimator (string): Which method to use to estimate covariance matrix.
 Either "EM_KernelDensity" or "VB_KernelDensity"

 Output:
     Sigma: The estimated covariance matrix